crmcog/sf-cog/docs/dev-guide/README.md

 ---
 title: Start Here
 lang: en-US
-permalink: /pd1-guide/start
+permalink: /dev-guide/start
-metaTitle: Salesforce.com Platform Developer I (PD1) certification guide
+metaTitle: Salesforce.com Developer Study Guide
 meta:
   - name: description
-    content: Salesforce.com PD1 guide is a structured way to study for the first-level developer certification.
+    content: Developer guide is a structured way to know Salesforce developer tasks and is useful for the first-level developer certification.
 You will see the various components that make up a developer's career in Salesforce and dive into things that need to learn them!
   - name: keywords
-    content: PD1-certification-study, certification-study-guide, course-material
+    content: PD1-certification-study, app-builder-study, salesforce-developer-guide, certification-study-guide, course-material
 ---

-# PD1 Certification Guide: Get Started
+# Developer Study Guide: Get Started

 Being a Salesforce developer is, for lack of a better word, cool.
 You not only create magic through apps and customizing implementations, but do it in a way that scales to thousands of users at no additional development cost.